Ion Prodan (serial killer): Crimes

 Prodan continued to haunt the railway.
 It was not far from where he would later commit most of his crimes, including his very first one.

-On September 2, 1994, near the premises of the technical inspection of trains on the territory of the Moscow Kiyevskaya railway station, while drinking alcohol, Prodan killed and robbed his drinking companion, a carpenter named Vladimir Sladkov, by hitting his head with a short piece of a metal corner bead.
+On 2 September 1994, near the premises of the technical inspection of trains on the territory of the Moscow Kiyevskaya railway station, while drinking alcohol, Prodan killed and robbed his drinking companion, a carpenter named Vladimir Sladkov, by hitting his head with a short piece of a metal corner bead.
 In his later crimes, Prodan continued to use a corner bead as a weapon.

-After the murder Prodan escaped to St. Petersburg.
+After the murder, Prodan escaped to St. Petersburg.
 In 1995, Prodan committed a robbery with the help of a man named Ryabov.
-Having spent 9 months in a pre-trial detention center, he was sentenced to 4 years of probation.
+Having spent 9 months in a pre-trial detention centre, he was sentenced to 4 years of probation.

 Returning to Moscow, Prodan married a young woman from a rural locality in Kostroma Oblast.
 The family rented an apartment in house number 37 on the Leninsky Komsomol Avenue in the city of Vidnoye, Moscow Oblast.
 Prodan systematically beat and insulted his wife.
-He was especially angry with the fact they had a daughter instead of a son - to a point where he attempted to throw his wife off the sixth floor.
+He was especially angry with the fact they had a daughter instead of a son - to the point where he attempted to throw his wife off the sixth floor.

 Prodan sent his family to Moldova.
 Unable to pay for housing, he began to spend his nights in the forest.
 At night, he went out hunting for women, whom he would beat on the head, rape and take their money and food.

 When it got colder, Prodan again rented an apartment in Vidnoye.
 He returned to his wife and daughter, however, unable to withstand his abuse, they left for another city and never returned.

-On September 4, 1998, on Bolotnikovskaya Street in Moscow, Prodan struck a fatal blow to the head of a random passer-by.
+On 4 September 1998, on Bolotnikovskaya Street in Moscow, Prodan struck a fatal blow to the head of a random passer-by.
 He learned that he had killed the man via the media.
 Having committed another murder, he did not see a report about the crime.
 He then phoned the police and television via a pay phone.
 Calling the employees of both departments "slackers", he indicated the location of the corpse.
 The next day Prodan was pleased to watch the news report.